Skip to main content

 Two images: Worker in safety gear with a pole in a river; two people collecting a water sample in a river.

-Black flies are a persistent biting nuisance in foothill communities like Altadena, Azusa, Bradbury, Duarte, Glendora, Monrovia, San Dimas, and Sierra Madre.
+Black flies (Simulium vittatum), or commonly called "buffalo gnats" NOT "eye-biting" black flies, are a persistent biting nuisance in foothill communities like Altadena, Azusa, Bradbury, Duarte, Glendora, Monrovia, San Dimas, and Sierra Madre.
 These small insects thrive in flowing water, which is essential for their reproduction.

 To reduce their impact, the district routinely monitors and treats accessible black fly breeding sites—including rivers, streams, and locations like Morris Dam—at the maximum frequency and rate permitted by pesticide regulations.
 We also set traps in foothill communities to monitor black fly species and population levels, which guide our treatment strategies.